gitnyasha/deno-blog-app/README.md

 }
 ```

-Next go and update the dynamic route `posts/[id].tsx` to match the following code
+Next go and update the dynamic route `posts/[id].tsx` to match the code below and test in the browser by adding a comment

 ```
 import { PageProps } from "$fresh/server.ts";